 \subsection{\bf{Optimization Formulation}}

-From now on, we restrict our attention to a bounded region $R$ and $m$ sensors.
-Given a set $S$ of $m$ directional sensors $s_1, s_2, \cdots, s_m$ in a two-dimensional sensing field, a Voronoi diagram (see Figure~\ref{fig:sfig2}) is constructed by drawing the perpendicular bisectors of the line segments connecting each pair of sensors.
-These bisectors form the boundaries of Voronoi cells, known as Voronoi edges, while their intersection points are referred to as Voronoi vertices.
-As a result, the field is partitioned into `$m$' Voronoi cells with the following characteristics:
+The original robust constraints are semi-infinite since coverage feasibility must hold for all points in a continuous region.
+We reduce these to a finite set of critical constraints using Voronoi vertices, boundary intersections, and sector arc points, which correspond to the extremal directions for robust coverage feasibility.
+Given a bounded region $R$ and $m$ sensors, we construct a Voronoi diagram (Fig.~\ref{fig:best_worst_in_cell}(b)) where each sensor owns a convex cell, and each point in the cell is closest to that sensor.

-\begin{itemize} \item[$(1)$] Each sensor $s_j$ is contained within a unique cell. \item[$(2)$] Any point `$p$' inside the Voronoi cell of the sensor $s_j$ is closer to the sensor $s_j$ than any other sensor $s_t$ for all $j,t \in \left\{ 1,2 , \cdots, m\right\}, \;j \neq t$. \item[$(3)$] The Voronoi diagram for a given set of sensors is uniquely determined, meaning that the same set of points will always generate the same Voronoi structure. \end{itemize} Based on the characteristics of a Voronoi cell, the sensor within a given cell has the strongest inductive capacity or the best sensing quality for any position inside that cell.
+Based on the characteristics of a Voronoi cell, the sensor within a given cell has the strongest inductive capacity or the best sensing quality for any position inside that cell.
 Therefore, each sensor should be responsible for covering its respective cells as fully as possible.
 Additionally, since Voronoi cells are always convex polygons, Theorem~\ref{t4} states that the farthest point within a cell from its associated sensor is typically one of the cell's vertices.